ydahal1/ydahal1/jokes.md

-What did the beaver say to the tree?
-It's been nice gnawing you.
+How many hipsters does it take to change a lightbulb?
+Oh, it's a really obscure number.
+You've probably never heard of it.

 [
-Mon Aug 24 00:18:23 UTC 2026
+Tue Aug 25 00:17:53 UTC 2026
  ]